 Preston - Sabula is a very small town located in the state of Iowa.
-With a population of 3,181 people and just one neighborhood, Preston - Sabula is the 152nd largest community in Iowa.
-Preston - Sabula has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 3,183 people and just one neighborhood, Preston - Sabula is the 152nd largest community in Iowa.
+Much of the housing stock in Preston - Sabula was built prior to World War II, making it one of the older and more historic towns in the country.

 Preston - Sabula is a blue-collar town, with 43.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Preston - Sabula is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Preston - Sabula who work in office and administrative support (12.91%), sales jobs (8.10%), and management occupations (8.04%).